-All-Terrain Vehicle Safety Tips (.pdf) [Not currently available—being updated for sale.]
-The United Spinal Association offers a free publication about using all-terrain vehicles.
+All-Terrain Vehicle Safety by the United States Consumer Product Safety Commission (CPSC).
 All-Terrain Vehicles (ATVs) are among the most popular recreational vehicles in the nation today, but along with popularity comes increased risk and sometimes carelessness.
-Don't spoil the fun—get a copy of this timely list of safety reminders today.

 Masters Athletes by Sheila Kealey, a health promotion consultant, writer, and athlete.
 She covers the new and active way of growing old in America.
 No longer are people settling for shuffleboard.
 Or mall walking.
 Or deep knee bends.
 They are running track, playing baseball – yes, hardball! – and even surfing well into their 60s and beyond.
 You’ll get updates on current health and wellness topics, the latest nutrition research, healthy recipes, and nutrition strategies for optimal health and athletic performance.